Information regarding Testing Services.

-ECC offers placement tests designed to measure your academic skill levels before you register for class, helping ensure that you sign up for classes at the right academic level.
+Taking placement tests helps you enroll in the right courses at Elgin Community College.
+Each test is designed to measure your academic skill levels.
+This will help make sure you sign up for classes at the right academic level.

 The testing center offers the following placement tests: